The ABCs Of The Vitamin B3s

 Breaking Down The B3s

 There are numerous benefits to increased cellular energy production.
-Muscle maintenance, sleep patterns, and healthy cellular aging may all may be supported by this one miraculous vitamin.
-There are three different versions of B3 and understanding which is the best of them is key to getting the most out of B3’s many benefits.
+Muscle maintenance and healthy cellular aging may both be supported by this one extraordinary vitamin.
+There are three different versions of B3 and understanding which is the best is key to getting the most out of B3’s many benefits.

 Niacin (Nicotinic Acid) – Also known by its acronym, NA, this form of B3 is the most commonly recognized.
 It was first discovered in the late 1930s and was the first form of B3 scientists uncovered.
 NA was immediately a useful discovery as the Great Depression had led to food shortages that meant people in the US were eating far more corn than usual (the cheapest of all cheap foods).
 This lack of variety in their diet resulted in an outbreak of pellagra, an uncomfortable condition caused by a lack of B3.
 Niacin became the go-to treatment for pellagra and, later, as a treatment for high cholesterol.

 Unfortunately, niacin is also known for an annoying side effect: the flush.
 This is a reddening and warming of the skin that can be somewhat uncomfortable.
 Like a sunburn from the inside.
 It’s relatively harmless and goes away with time once the body acclimates to regular doses of niacin.